Gilaine-UOT/Sql_challenge/README.md

 Using QuickDBD, I created an Entity Relationship Diagram of the tables to model the data used in this project as following below:

-![Using QuickDBD, I created an Entity Relationship Diagram of the tables to model the data used in this project as following below]